Kyllingene/brim/README.md

 These are all run in a buffered I/O environment, as detailed above.

+### Importing

+This crate is also available as a library!
+The executable simply provides a CLI interface to the library.

 ## Roadmap

 Brim isn't finished yet!
 My hopes for the future include: